skip to main content

 Can you watch the Kentucky Derby for free on Peacock?

-No, you can’t watch the Kentucky Derby for free on Peacock.
-You’ll need one of Peacock’s premium subscription plans (starting at $7.99 a month) to stream live coverage from Churchill Downs.
+No, you can’t watch the Kentucky Derby for free on Peacock Premium.
+You’ll need one of Peacock’s premium subscription plans (starting at $10.99 a month) to stream live coverage from Churchill Downs.
 Otherwise, some live TV streaming services offer free trials with NBC access.
-I recommend checking out Fubo’s seven-day free trial because it’s easy to sign up and cancel.
+I recommend checking out Fubo’s five-day free trial because it’s easy to sign up and cancel.

 Is the Triple Crown leaving NBC?